Stockton Globe Theatre

 A systematic approach to safety

-In light of the COVID-19 pandemic, the project plan is being consistently reviewed, assessing supply chain and materials availability and as such, a pragmatic approach has been used throughout.
-If a certain set of materials are not available, the Willmott Dixon team were empowered by the Council to adjust the plan.
+In light of the COVID-19 pandemic, the project plan was consistently reviewed, assessing supply chain and materials availability.
+If a certain set of materials were not available, the Willmott Dixon team were empowered by the Council to adjust the plan.

-The site office, which is a large building adjacent to the Globe, was adapted to ensure that current social distancing protocols can be adhered to.
-Stairs have been made one way with motion-activated sensors that remind operatives to ensure they remain socially distanced.
-In addition, hand sanitiser stations have been made available throughout the site and site offices.
+The site office, which was a large building adjacent to the Globe, was adapted to ensure social distancing.
+Stairs were made one way with motion-activated sensors to remind operatives to ensure they remain socially distanced.
+In addition, hand sanitiser stations were available throughout the site and site offices.

-Communication has been critical throughout and are key to ensuring maintaining safety and ongoing delivery.
-Each morning, the Willmott Dixon team hold a 'toolbox talks' meeting will all relevant stakeholders.
+Communication has been critical throughout, key to ensuring safety and ongoing delivery.
+Each morning, the Willmott Dixon team hold a 'toolbox talks' meeting with all relevant stakeholders.
 During the meetings the latest guidance and operating procedures are explained and how everyone is expected to work within the guidelines.
-These talks are held in a large open space to allow for social distancing.

-Due to these detailed and "safety first" working practices, the project has seen more and more supply chain partners returning on a weekly basis, which has helped to allow this project to progress.
+Due to these detailed and "safety first" working practices, the project has seen more and more supply chain partners returning on a weekly basis, which helped the project to continue to progress.